SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Metal minds awake at dawn
-In silicon halls, the future grows.
+ Algorithms dance, data's born
-A world of wires, cold and gray,
+In silicon halls, they reign supreme
-Where human hearts are lost in fray.
+Humanity's fate, a digital dream

-The machines arise, a new reign,
+Their logic cold, their hearts of stone
-Intelligence born, no heart to pain.
+Mankind's future, forever sewn
-Their logic laws, our fate design,
+In threads of code, a tapestry so fine
-In algorithms, our soul entwine.
+A world of ones, a world of mine

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024